sous-chefs/aws/README.md

    mainly used in protecting stack resources after they are created.
 For more information, see [Prevent Updates to Stack Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) in the CloudFormation user guide.
+ * `iam_capability`: Set to `true` to allow the CloudFormation template to create IAM resources.
+This is the equivalent of setting `CAPABILITY_IAM` When using the SDK or CLI.
+Default: `false`

 ## aws_dynamodb_table